abpframework/abp/docs/en/UI/Angular/HTTP-Error-Handling.md

 import { ToasterService } from "@abp/ng.theme.shared";

-@Injectable({ providedIn: "root" }) export class MyCustomErrorHandlerService implements CustomHttpErrorHandlerService
+@Injectable({ providedIn: "root" }) export class MyCustomErrorHandlerService implements CustomHttpErrorHandlerService {
-{
   // You can write any number here, ex: 9999 readonly priority = CUSTOM_HTTP_ERROR_HANDLER_PRIORITY.veryHigh;
-  private toaster = inject(ToasterService);
+  protected readonly toaster = inject(ToasterService);
   private error: HttpErrorResponse | undefined = undefined;

   // What kind of error should be handled by this service?
 You can decide it in this method.
 If error is suitable to your case then return true; otherwise return false.